What is the Trekker’s Friend?

 - A harness consisting of shoulder straps and a waist strap – you can distribute the weight that is on your body between your shoulders and waist as you walk.

-Approximately 1.8 kg.
-This weight does not include the user’s backpack or trekking poles as they are not part of the device.
+It weighs approximately 1.8 kg.
+This weight does not include the user’s backpack or trekking poles as they are not part of the device, and also it does not include the free spare bearings.
+See a later question regarding the weight of the larger sizes.

-What sort of poles work with the Trekker’s Friend?
+What sort of hiking poles work with the Trekker’s Friend?

-While most backpacks are suitable for use with the Trekker’s Friend, it is important that the trekking poles used are as strong and rigid as possible.
+It is important that your hiking poles are as strong and rigid as possible.
 The heavier your load and/or the rougher the trail, the more important it is to have strong and rigid poles and to take care of them.

 Poles should preferably made of Aluminium 7075, have the right sort of design at the bottom, which is shown in the photo.
 See this page for more information on poles.